FerranAlborch/RFEDP/README.md

 - script.sh Shell script to run the tests with the same parameters as in the thesis.
 - test_ripfe_DDH.c Source code for running the full RIPFE scheme.
 - test_ripfe_FH.c Source code for running the full Naive RIPFE scheme.
-- test_ripfe_DDH.c Source code for running the full RQFE scheme.
+- test_rqfe_FH.c Source code for running the full RQFE scheme.

 # Building and Running Our Code